-- If a student needs to print at school the suggestion is to login to a computer in the Library or Computer Lab and print from there.
-Since there are numerous printers within the HS there would be no way Tech Services could configure all of them for student Chromebooks.
+- If a student needs to print at school the suggestion is to log in to a computer in the Library or Computer Lab and print from there.
+Since there are numerous printers throughout the district there would be no way Tech Services could configure all of them for student Chromebooks.

-- What should a student do if they have an issue with their assigned device?
+- What should I do if I have an issue with my assigned Chromebook?

-- The Computer Services Office (RM242) always has someone available to offer assistance throughout the school day.
+- At the High School, The Computer Services Office (RM242) always has someone available to offer assistance throughout the school day.

-- Students should obtain a pass to come to Computer Services from their teacher, between class blocks or during their lunch.
+- Students should obtain a pass to go to the appropriate office from their teacher, between class blocks or during their lunch.

-- What happens if a student loses their assigned device or it is stolen?
+- What happens if I lose my assigned Chromebook or it is stolen?

 - If a student loses their assigned device they need to do the following: